 York man in custody after leading police on vehicle, foot chase from Hellam Township to York

-YORK COUNTY, Pa.– A York man is in custody after leading police on both a vehicle and foot chase.

-Christian Hill, 25, is facing aggravated assault on a police officer, simple assault, and reckless endangerment, among other related charges.
+Christian Hill, 25, has been charged with aggravated assault on a police officer, simple assault, and reckless endangerment, among other related offenses.

 Around 1:50 a.m. on June 4, two State Troopers were patrolling Route 30 in the area of Hellam Township when they say they saw a silver Jeep Grand Cherokee traveling 85 mph in a 55-zone.